EmmanuelSage/GodClock/README.md

 ## What is the GodClock

-Well if you ever wished you had more hours in the day, the Component allows you to set the amount of hours you want in a day and syncs it to 24hours.
+Well if you ever wished you had more hours in the day, the Component allows you to set the amount of hours you want in a day and it ensures the set hours run in 24hours.

 ## Where can I see it

 There is a deployed verision on netlify with 30 hours in a day [HERE](https://silly-lewin-bb3fa7.netlify.app/)

 ## Todo